-10. Jalan Alor – Haunt for all the foodies in Kuala Lumpur
+10. Jalan Alor – Haunt for all the foodies

 This is the best hawker food you can ever get!
 And this is no exaggeration, we are just stating the fact.
 From air-conditioned restaurants to food hawkers to street side carts, Jalan Alor has it all.
 Just a whiff of the aromas wafting from this street is enough to tempt and draw you to the delicious food.

 At Jalan Alor, taste different cuisines of Malaysia including delicacies like barbecued meat, sprinkled satay, spiced-up seafood, and messy finger-food.
 Delishness of the dishes goes up tenfold as you savor them amidst the atmospheric breeze and strung up Chinese lanterns.
 Florescent lights and spaced trees enrich the experience all the more.

 For those who don’t like the heat emanating from furiously crinkling grills can opt for covered air-conditioned restaurants.
 While the experience will be altogether different, the food’s taste will be equally relishing and fulfilling.
 Needless to say, it is one of the best places to visit in Kuala Lumpur.